pgerv12/streamsx.documentation/docs/beamrunner/release/1.2.0/performance.md

 published: true
 tag: beam-120
 prev:
-  file: monitor
+  file: objstor
-  title: Monitoring
+  title: Using IBM Cloud Object Storage
 next:
-  file: reference
+  file: issues
-  title: Reference
+  title: Limitations and known issues
 ---

 The performance of your IBM® Streams Runner for Apache Beam application is